RestAuth/server/doc/install/update.rst

 Update source
 =============

-The specific installation instructions for your platform provide documentation on how to upgrade your source code:
+The specific installation instructions for your platform provide documentation on how to update your source code:

 * :ref:`from source <source-update>`